 Space Enhancing Design Ideas for a Small Living Room

 First impressions are the most crucial to building any relationship, and just like people fashion their clothes to seem presentable and friendly, you must design your living room in a way that makes your guests feel comfortable.
 Some spaces might be harder to design than others, but small spaces present the most challenge.
-To solve that problem, this blog will walk you through the best space-saving strategies for designing your small living room.
+To solve that problem, this blog will walk you through the best space-enhancing design ideas for your small living room.

 How to decorate small spaces with a big impact?